futurice/wappuapp-backend/README.md

 Query parameters:

-* Nothing implemented yet.
-The query returns full list of all heilas.
+* `userId` Integer.
+If specified, returns only that single heila profile.

 Responses: